Maleric view of the chateau!

 2010 Haut Bailly 96p

 Tasted three times - last time in October 2017.
 Not consistent notes.
-62% C. Sauvignon + 36% Merlot + 2% C. Franc, harvest between 22nd September and 14th October, easy vintage to handle.
+62% C. Sauvignon + 36% Merlot + 2% C. Franc, harvested between 22nd September and 14th October, easy vintage to handle.
 This wine wasn't that impressive from the barrel and when tasted in 2013 after bottling.
-It seems, however, this wine underwent a dramatic development for four years.
-For now, it's a monster, a marathon man, big, tight, full-bodied, long.
+It seems, however, that this wine underwent a dramatic development for four years.
+For now, it's a monster, a marathon man, big, tight, full-bodied, and long.
 Still, it does it with style and elegance.
-It'll last forever and gives 2015 and 2016 runs for their money!
+It'll last forever and give 2015 and 2016 a run for their money!

 2009 Haut Bailly 93-94p